BEAUJOLAIS

 2016 Gevrey Chambertin – charming and tasty wine, round and attractive.
 On the light side.
 87p.

 2016 Gevrey Chambertin 1.
 Cru Les Cherbaudes - more intensity and concentration here than in Village wine.
-More complex, more profound, and long finish.
+It is more complex, more profound, and has a long finish.
 88-89p.

 Domaine Henri Felletig: